 All registered vehicles have a registration certificate issued by the Swedish Transport Agency.

-The below is an extract from Part 1 which contains technical information about the vehicle.
+Below is an extract from Part 1, which contains technical information about the vehicle.
 The information found here includes, for example, the maximum permitted weight for a trailer.

 As Part 2 is used for change of ownership, it is important that you store this part of the registration certificate somewhere safe.
 The glove compartment is a bad place to keep Part 2!

 The easiest way to change ownership is via the Swedish Transport Agency’s website or app.
 You can also fill in the buyer’s personal details in Part 2 and send it by mail.

 By registering your car as being off the road, you avoid having to pay vehicle tax and third-party insurance.
 There are different ways to submit notifications of the on-road or off-road status of your vehicle: